How Tight Should Soccer Cleats Be?

 If you have been wearing your soccer cleats consistently for about a week or two and they are still really tight, they don’t feel like they’ve gone through the break-in period, you start to feel pain, and/or you begin to produce blisters, then those are some signs that your cleats are too tight.

 Every player has a personal preference for how cleats should fit and feel when playing soccer.
-With that being said there may come a point in your soccer journey where you invest money in cleats, or get them as a gift, but they are just too tight and uncomfortable to wear.
+With that being said, there may come a point in your soccer journey when you invest in cleats or get them as a gift, but they are just too tight and uncomfortable to wear.

-If that happens do not worry because there are various techniques that can help improve the comfort of your cleats.
-If your cleats are too big you can use techniques to shrink soccer cleats and if they are too small, you can use techniques to stretch soccer cleats.
+If that happens, do not worry; there are various techniques that can improve the comfort of your cleats.
+If your cleats are too big, you can use techniques to shrink soccer cleats, and if they are too small, you can use techniques to stretch soccer cleats.

 How to Choose the Right Soccer Cleats?